-Flash flooding can turn a bone dry gulch in a canyon into a raging rapid with next to no warning.
+Flash flooding can turn a bone dry gulch in a canyon into raging rapids with next to no warning.
 Rain far, far away from your current location may mean devastating and deadly consequences if you are travelling or camping in the wrong place.

 Remember: just because it is not raining where you are does not mean it cannot or will not flood.
 Other disasters like man-made damns breaking, tsunamis and more can mean rapid and catastrophic ingress of water, nearly anywhere.

 When in doubt, avoid and stay out of unknown bodies of water, and always heed warnings about flood conditions.
-Be especially careful around moving or standing water on roadways, as escaping from a swept-away vehicle is very difficult.
+Be especially careful around moving or standing water on roadways, particularly if you are in a vehicle.